 Regulatory colleges and associations look to Leah for practical advice on issues around continuing compliance, registration and discipline, and in defending lawsuits brought against them.
 In her labour and employment practice, she helps employees and employers deal with matters that include terminations and severance, human rights issues, performance concerns, labour relations, corporate policy and contract disputes.
 In her civil litigation practice, Leah offers strategic counsel around a wide variety of civil disputes.

-She has appeared before the Alberta Court of Appeal, the Alberta Court of Queen's Bench, the Provincial Court of Alberta, and several administrative tribunals.
+She has appeared before the Alberta Court of Appeal, the Alberta Court of Queen's Bench, the Provincial Court of Alberta, the Federal Court of Canada and several administrative tribunals.
 She clerked for the Alberta Court of Appeal before joining Field Law.
 Upon graduating from the University of Alberta Faculty of Law in 2013, Leah was awarded the Horace Harvey Gold Medal in Law and the Alberta Premier's Medal, for achieving the highest academic standing in both the Faculty of Law and all professional faculties at the University.

 Leah has a strong intellectual curiosity that serves her clients well.
 It allows her to approach each issue analytically.
 Leah believes it is her job to ensure clients understand the current and future implications of any issue and to present a practical and thoughtful solution.